Pylons/pyramid/docs/narr/subrequest.rst

 like to call via a subrequest.

-We've demonstrated use of a subrequest from within a view callable, but you can use the :meth:`~pyramid.request.Request.subrequest` API from within a tween or an event handler as well.
+We've demonstrated use of a subrequest from within a view callable, but you can use the :meth:`~pyramid.request.Request.invoke_subrequest` API from within a tween or an event handler as well.